loveahox/BackLib/README.md

 ```

 ## Obtaining an instance of the API
-The root API interface is BasementLib.
+The root API interface is Back End Lib.
 You need to obtain an instance of this interface in order to do anything.

 ### Using the Bukkit ServicesManager
 When the plugin is enabled, an instance of BasementLib will be provided in the Bukkit ServicesManager. (obviously you need to be writing your plugin for Bukkit!)